Bili ape: History

 Skulls of gorillas were first collected near the town of Bili in 1908.
 These were sent to the colonial power of Belgium; in 1927, a new subspecies of gorilla, Gorilla gorilla uellensis, was described based upon these specimens.
 Colin Groves examined the skulls in 1970 and determined that they were indistinguishable from western gorillas.

 Karl Ammann, a Swiss Kenyan photographer and anti-bushmeat campaigner, first visited the city in 1996, looking for the gorillas.
 Instead, Ammann bought a skull that had dimensions like that of a chimpanzee, but with a prominent sagittal crest like that of a gorilla.
 Ammann purchased a photograph from hunters of what looked like a very big chimpanzee.
 Ammann also measured a faecal dropping three times as big as normal chimpanzee dung and casts of footprints as large as or larger than a gorilla's.

 Ammann, with a group of foreign researchers, returned in 2000 to an area described by a Cameroonian bushmeat hunter he had sent to scout the area first a few years earlier.
 Although they did not see any chimpanzees, they did find several well-worn ground nests, characteristic of gorillas rather than chimpanzees, in swampy river beds.

 In 2001, an international team of scientists, including George Schaller and Mike Belliveau, were recruited by Karl Ammann to search for apes, but the venture came up empty.

 After the Second Congo War ended in 2003, it was easier for scientists to conduct field research in the Congo.
 Also recruited by Ammann was Shelly Williams, an experimental psychologist affiliated with National Geographic magazine, who claimed to be the first scientist to see the 'Bili apes'.
 Williams returned to the US with videos, apparently purchased from one of Ammann's long-term trackers.
 Williams reported on her close encounter, "we could hear them in the trees, about 10 m away, and four suddenly came rushing through the brush towards me.
 If this had been a mock charge they would have been screaming to intimidate us.
 These guys were quiet, and they were huge.
 They were coming in for the kill – but as soon as they saw my face they stopped and disappeared".

-According to Williams, who claims she learnt Lingala, the local populace classified great apes into two distinct groups.
+According to Williams, who claims she learnt the Lingala language spoken in the region, the local Boa people classified great apes into two distinct groups.
 There are the "tree beaters", which disperse high into the trees to stay safe, and easily succumb to the poison arrows used by local hunters.
 Then there are the "lion killers", which seldom climb trees, are bigger and darker, and are unaffected by the poison arrows.
 Other reports attribute this statement to Ammann.
 Williams claimed to have observed three species of chimpanzees, including this new one, during her summer tour.